canonical/mir/doc/sphinx/index.rst

        **Start here**: An introduction to what Mir can do using example demos

-   ..  grid-item:: :doc:`Write Your First Wayland Compositor <make-your-own-compositor>`
+   ..  grid-item:: :doc:`Write Your First Wayland Compositor <write-your-first-wayland-compositor>`

        **Start here**: An introduction to building Wayland compositors with Mir